 After this, I focused on other areas of the beach and just capturing the waves rolling in.

-Back to appreciation of strong diagonals, I really this final image that captures the line of the surf going corner to opposite corner, as well as the warmth of the sunlight on the very edge of the sand and on the waves, while the bulk of the beach is in much cooler shade.
+Back to appreciation of strong diagonals, I really like this final image that captures the line of the surf going corner to opposite corner, as well as the warmth of the sunlight on the very edge of the sand and on the waves, while the bulk of the beach is in much cooler shade.